-Founded in 1951 as the New York affiliate of the American Civil Liberties Union, we are a not-for-profit, nonpartisan organization with eight chapters and regional offices and nearly 50,000 members across the state.
+Founded in 1951 as the New York affiliate of the American Civil Liberties Union, we are a not-for-profit, nonpartisan organization with eight chapters and regional offices and more than 80,000 members across the state.

 Our mission is to defend and promote the fundamental principles and values embodied in the Bill of Rights, the U.S. Constitution, and the New York Constitution, including freedom of speech and religion, and the right to privacy, equality and due process of law for all New Yorkers.

 We believe that all New Yorkers have inalienable rights that cannot be taken away by the government or by majority vote.
 They are:

 - Freedom of speech, press, petition and assembly.
 Even unpopular expression is protected from government suppression and censorship.

 - Freedom of religion.
 Each of us has the right to exercise his or her own religion, or no religion, free from any government influence or compulsion.

 - Privacy.
 We have the right to be free from unwarranted and unwanted government intrusion into our personal and private affairs, papers and possessions.

 - Due process of law.
 We have right to be treated fairly by the government whenever the loss of liberty or property is at stake.